rwynn/monstache/README.md

 When `elasticsearch-pem-file` is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to elasticsearch.
 This should only be used when elasticsearch is configured with SSL enabled.

+When `elasticsearch-validate-pem-file` is false TLS will be configured to skip verification

 When `elasticsearch-hosts` is given monstache will set the hosts array on the `elastigo` client connection.
 You must duplicate and include in this array value the host that you already configured in the `elasticsearch-url` option along with any other hosts.
 Use this option if you have a cluster with multiple nodes and would like index requests to be intelligently distributed between the cluster nodes.
 Note that index requests will go to only one of the configured hosts